 Dog Trainer Prep School

 Does your love of dogs and working with people find you considering a career in dog training?
-Let us help.
-Our program will not only give you a well-rounded basic knowledge of dog behavior and learning theory, but practical application, working with students and dogs alike, ensuring you have the skills to make it in the industry.
-You will work directly with our Behavior & Training Department, composed of Certified Professional Dog Trainers, and will be given opportunities to observe, assist with, and eventually teach classes for our volunteers and members of the public.
-What makes our program unique is that from the very beginning you will be working with dogs, applying and practicing your new knowledge and skill base.
+Let us help!
+Our program will not only give you a well-rounded understanding of dog behavior and learning theory, but practical application as well.
+Working with students and dogs alike, we will ensure you have the skills you need to make it in the industry.
+What makes our program unique is that from the very beginning you will be working with a variety of dogs, applying and practicing your new knowledge and skills.

 To apply for admission, please submit a cover letter explaining why you are interested and your goals for the program, and a copy of your resume highlighting relevant experience in animal care, customer service, training, etc.